 In a typical story of global climate policymaking, the marginal value of taking climate action is decreasing in the actions of other countries.
 This is because the benefits of abatement are global while the marginal costs are local.
-This theoretical account emphasizes the temptations to free ride off of other nations, often formally assuming that countries' actions are strategic substitutes (see Harrison and Lagunoff 2017; McAllister and Schnakenberg 2022; Kennard and Schnakenberg 2023, for formalizations).
-This premise, which lies at the core of extant theoretical approaches to global climate cooperation, implies that when other nations do more, it is a best response to do less, and when other nations do less, it is a best response to do more.
+This theoretical account emphasizes the temptations to free ride off of other nations, often formally assuming that countries' actions are strategic substitutes (see Harrison and Lagunoff 2017; McAllister and Schnakenberg 2022; Kennard and Schnakenberg 2023).
+This assumption, the core of extant theoretical approaches to global climate cooperation, implies that when other nations do more, it is a best response to do less, and when other nations do less, it is a best response to do more.